lilhugo/ALGO-TRADING/Readme.md

 We used the kernel estimation based on the Nystrom Method for Fredholm Equation.
 We first created a function to estimate the g_t from 1000000s simulated Hawkes Trade event (Point Process Part).
-We computed the conditionnal expectation of the introductory equation, and the inverse of mean of the interval time.
+We computed the conditional expectation of the introductory equation, and the inverse of mean of the interval time.
 The difference of both of them is the g_t function for our time discretization.
+The computation